 Role of the Market Transformation Advisory Board (MTAB)

+Criteria and Guidance Setting (Pre-Stage 1)

+The MTAB (with the MTA(s)) would be responsible for establishing both the criteria and intake form.
+The process would be public and transparent, with ultimate approval required by the CPUC.
+This is required to clearly outline the expectations of the process prior to launch of either scanning the market or soliciting 3P ideas.

 Concept Development & Assessment Stage (Stage 2 of Phase I)

-During Stage 2, the MTA will present the most promising potential MTIs to the MTAB.
+During Stage 2, the MTA(s) will present the most promising potential MTIs to the MTAB.
 The MTAB could also request a summary of MTI ideas brought to the MTA but rejected, along with rationale for rejection.
-By a two-thirds vote, the MTAB would provide recommendations to pursue or reject each potential MTI brought forward by the MTA.
+The MTAB will provide feedback and recommendations to pursue, modify, or reject each potential MTI brought forward by the MTA(s).
 Because the MTAB is not an authoritative body, its recommendations are not binding, but are intended to be taken into consideration by the MTA and the CPUC.

-If an MTI does not receive at least a two-thirds vote to proceed or to reject, the MTAB would not issue a recommendation.
-Regardless of the outcome of the vote, factions of the MTAB both for and against could author opinions for the CPUC to consider.
-These opinions would be included in the MTA ABAL filing needed to progress to Stage 3 (Strategy Development).
+If an MTI receives no objection from the MTAB members, then the MTA(s) would file a Tier I Advice Letter with the CPUC.
+If an MTI receives objections from MTAB members, then the MTA(s), if the MTA(s) still wishes to proceed with the MTI, would file a Tier II Advice Letter with the CPUC.
+Following the Tier II Advice Letter submission, MTAB members both for and against a particular MTI could submit protests or responses directly to the CPUC for it to consider.

+Beyond Phase I

-A similar review and recommendation process would occur for each MTI that the MTA wishes to progress to Stage 5 (Market Development) or terminate before Stage 5.
+A similar review and recommendation process would occur for each MTI that the MTA wishes to progress to Stage 5 (Market Development) or terminate before Stage 5, except a Tier II Advice Letter would be filed at Review 2.

-For long-term MTIs (those reaching Stage 6: Long-term Monitoring), the MTA should provide the MTAB an update at minimum once every year or two.
+For long-term MTIs (those reaching Stage 6: Long-term Monitoring), the MTA should provide the MTAB an update at minimum once every year.
 However, for longer term MTIs, the MTA would not necessarily be seeking a recommendation for continuation or termination.
-Rather, milestones and contingencies established in the Plan/Accord would preferably dictate continuation or termination of the MTI.
-In the event that the MTA wishes to continue an MTI that does not adhere to the Plan/Accord, consultation with the MTAB would be needed and the recommendation of the MTAB would still be sought.
+Rather, milestones and contingencies established in the Plan would preferably dictate continuation or termination of the MTI.
+In the event that the MTA wishes to continue an MTI that does not adhere to the Plan, consultation with the MTAB would be needed and the recommendation of the MTAB would still be sought.
 At no stage would the MTAB have authority to discontinue or force the continuation of an MTI.
 Rather the MTAB would provide recommendations for the MTA’s and CPUC’s consideration.

 Composition of the MTAB